artcava/XPoster/docs/configuration.md

 Summarisation and image prompt tuning settings follow the same structure as the OpenAI block above, using the `AzureFoundry__` prefix.

+> See [docs/integrations/setup-azure-foundry.md](integrations/setup-azure-foundry.md) for the full setup guide.

 ---

 ## AI — DeepSeek (`AiProvider = DeepSeek`)